Medically reviewed on November 13, 2017

 Aldactazide is a combination medicine used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney disorder called nephrotic syndrome.
 This medication also treats high blood pressure (hypertension).

-Do not use this medicine for any condition that has not been checked by your doctor.
+Do not use Aldactazide for any condition that has not been checked by your doctor.

 Aldactazide may also be used for purposes not listed in this medication guide.